-The explanatory variables in (3') are the same as those in (1') scept for the addition of LPW.
-Of course it is the wife's actual imployment rather than her merely being in the labor force that adds to family income, but LPW seems to be the best single variable for incorporating the wife's (and other family members') contribution to family income.
+The explanatory variables in (3') are the same as those in (1') except for the addition of LPW.
+Of course it is the wife's actual employment rather than her merely being in the labor force that adds to family income, but LPW seems to be the best single variable for incorporating the wife's (and other family members') contribution to family income.

 The fertility equation (4') exhibits correctly-signed coefficients, though that of FYX is not significant.
-If the education variables WN and EWX are suppressed, the significance level of FYX rises the Table 10).
+If the education variables EWN and EWX are suppressed, the significance level of FYX rises; see table 10.
 This is to be expected because of the correlation between FY and EW.
-It appears from all this that the fertility-relating effect at higher SES levels is due not so much to income as such but to education, while at lower SES levels, the fertility-increasing effect of income is quite strong.
-As expected, LOC and LPW have a significant.
+It appears from all this that the fertility-reducing effect at higher SES levels is due not so much to income as such but to education, while at lower SES levels, the fertility-increasing effect of income is quite strong.
+As expected, LOC and LPW have negative coefficients.

-Because of the recursiveness of the model, it is particularly easy in get the reduced form, and one has a set of reduced-form equations corresponding to each age-cohort.
-For age-group 15-19, for example, up put k=4 and $CN5=\ldots=CN9=0$; for age group 20-24, k=5 and CN5=1, $CN6=\ldots=CN9=0$; and so on.
+Because of the recursiveness of the model, it is particularly easy to get the reduced form, and one has a set of reduced-form equations corresponding to each age-cohort.
+For age-group 15-19, for example, we put k = 4 and CN5 = ... = CN9 = 0; for age group 20-24, k = 5 and CN5 = 1, CN6 = ... = CN9 = 0; and so on.

-Considering the model for purposes of incorporation in some larger economic-demographic model, it seems preferable to determine the income variables FYH and FY in that larger model, pecially since family income, number of families and national mome have to satisfy accounting identities.
-A translation from section results to causal sequences in time is always chancy then parameters are changing.
-Age patterns of marriage have been hanging since the turn of the century (Smith 1972) and we are again minded by Schultz (1973) of the problems in trying to use marriage to use
+Considering the model for purposes of incorporation in some larger economic-demographic model, it seems preferable to determine the income variables FYH and FY in that larger model, especially since family income, number of families and national income have to satisfy accounting identities.
+A translation from cross-section results to causal sequences in time is always chancy when parameters are changing.
+Age patterns of marriage have been changing since the turn of the century (Smith 1972) and we are again reminded by Schultz (1973) of the problems in trying to use cross-section results for predictions through time.

-Concluding Remarks
+8. Concluding Remarks

 This paper has focused attention on income and education as major determinants of fertility and labor force participation.
-We find that at least in the aggregate, the latter variable has a negative effect fertility, as is usually expected.
-More interesting from our two point, however, is the qualitative change in the effects of and education when these variables fall short of certain the hold values.
+We find that at least in the aggregate, the latter variable has a negative effect on fertility, as usually expected.
+More interesting from our viewpoint, however, is the qualitative change in the effects of income and education when these variables fall short of certain threshold values.
 The implication is that, at the earlier stages of economic development when relatively large proportions of the population are below these thresholds, rising levels of income and education merely aggravate the population problem.

-There is not much one can do with the income threshold value it corresponds to some subsistence level.
-However, education is complex affair and what one learns at the lower levels is what the teachers teach.
-From a policy viewpoint, it should be possible stress family planning at the earliest levels of school equally with health education, so that conceivably, the education threshold with respect to fertility could be pushed down to zero.
+There is not much one can do with the income threshold value if it corresponds to some subsistence level.
+However, education is a complex affair and what one learns at the lower levels is what the teachers teach.
+From a policy viewpoint, it should be possible to stress family planning at the earliest levels of school equally with health education, so that conceivably, the education threshold with respect to fertility could be pushed down to zero.